-Do you mean the invisible, diffuse one, always vital despite its algorythmic vanishing ?
+Do you mean the invisible, diffuse one, always vital despite its algorithmic vanishing ?
 Or the liminal ones like OSR, the poaching grounds for the next darlings of industry, the natural habitat of cake-&-eat-it freedom peddlers like me?
 Or do you mean the contrived one vaunted by the glossies?
-My preference is for the invisible, diffuse one, closest to the work itself by virtue of its lack of mediative representation — the rest is suspect.
+My preference is for the invisible, diffuse one, closest to the work itself by virtue of its lack of meditative representation — the rest is suspect.

 What are you listening to lately?